kartikk221/hyper-express/benchmarks/v7/README.md

 # HyperExpress v7 comparison gate

 This gate compares the current checkout with the final pre-v7 foundation commit under Node.js 22.
-It alternates baseline and candidate measurements, reports the median throughput and p95 latency from five runs, and exits nonzero when throughput regresses by more than 5% or p95 latency regresses by more than 10%.
+It independently measures a static GET, a route with eight precompiled synchronous middlewares, and a fixed-length JSON parse/response.
+For each scenario it alternates baseline and candidate measurements, reports median throughput and p95 latency from five runs, and exits nonzero when throughput regresses by more than 5% or p95 latency regresses by more than 10%.

 Prepare the baseline once: